xiangxinyue/xiangxinyue.github.io/projects.md

 A Web-Application that show a story about cat Damion.
 Using React and Speech API.

 ### Other own projects
-#### Simple Web-Spider
-Two web-spider created for scraping some data.
-One is using the Scrapy frame.
-The other one is using requests etc.

-#### Simple Data-Visulization
-Using d3 to do some visulize to make simple bar chart and pie chart.

 ## Details
 To find the details go to my GitHub.